Call 24/7

 Services:

-Southeast Intervention Group Inc Herring Houses/step By Step Recovery is a suboxone treatment center in Dothan, AL situated in the 36303 zip code area.
+Southeast Intervention Group Inc Herring Houses/step By Step Recovery is a suboxone treatment facility in Dothan, AL located in the 36303 zip code.

 Location: 101 North Herring Street, Dothan, AL 36303 in Houston County